Abdelkader-G2/Forum/readme.md

 This codebase was created to demonstrate a fully fledged fullstack application built with ASP.NET Core (with Feature orientation) including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the ASP.NET Core community styleguides & best practices.

 ## How it works